jax-ml/jax/docs/notebooks/xmap_tutorial.md

 > While the rule for broadcasting named axes might seem like an arbitrary extension of the NumPy model, it is actually consistent with it.
 >
-> Broadcasting first looks for pairs of dimensions it considers as equivalent in its both operands.
+> Broadcasting first looks for pairs of dimensions it considers as equivalent in both operands.
 For all matched pairs, it asserts that both sizes are equal or one of them is 1.
 All unpaired dimensions are carried over to the result.
 >
 > Now, in the positional world the way NumPy broadcasting chooses to form the pairs is by right-aligning the shapes.
 But our axes are named, so there is a straightforward way of finding equivalent axes: just check their names for equality!